Edge coloring graphs with large minimum degree: Introduction

-The $3$-critical graph $P^*$, obtained from the Petersen graph by deleting one vertex, satisfies $\Delta(P^*)=\frac{1}{3}|V(P^*)|$ but contains no 3-overfull subgraph.
+The $3$-critical graph $P^*$, obtained from the Petersen graph by deleting one vertex, has $\chi'(P^*)=4$, satisfies $\Delta(P^*)=\frac{1}{3}|V(P^*)|$ but contains no 3-overfull subgraph.
 Thus the degree condition $\Delta(G)>\frac{1}{3}|V(G)|$ in the conjecture above is best possible.
 Applying Edmonds' matching polytope theorem, Seymour~\cite{seymour79} showed that whether a graph $G$ contains an overfull subgraph of maximum degree $\Delta(G)$ can be determined in polynomial time.
 Thus if the overfull conjecture is true, then the NP-complete problem of determining the chromatic index becomes polynomial-time solvable for graphs $G$ with $\Delta(G)>\frac{1}{3}|V(G)|$.
 Despite its importance, very little is known about the truth of the overfull conjecture.
 It was confirmed only for graphs with $\Delta(G) \ge |V(G)|-3$ by Chetwynd and Hilton~\cite{MR975994} in 1989.
 By restricting the minimum degree, Plantholt~\cite{MR2082738} in 2004 showed that the overfull conjecture is affirmative for graphs $G$ with even order $n$ and minimum degree $\delta \ge \sqrt{7}n/3\approx 0.8819 n$.
-The 1-factorization conjecture is a special case of the overfull conjecture, which in 2013 was confirmed for large graphs by Csaba, K\"uhn, Lo, Osthus and Treglown~\cite{MR3545109}.
+The 1-factorization conjecture, which in 2013 was confirmed for large graphs by Csaba, K\"uhn, Lo, Osthus and Treglown~\cite{MR3545109}, is a special case of the overfull conjecture.
 The overfull conjecture was also confirmed for dense quasirandom graphs~\cite{GKO,2104.06253}.
 In this paper, in supporting the overfull conjecture as well as generalizing the 1-factorization conjecture in an asymptotic way, we obtain the result below.

 \begin{THM} For all $0<\ve <1$, there exists $n_0$ such that the following statement holds: if $G$ is a graph on $2n\ge n_0$ vertices with $\delta(G) \ge (1+\ve)n$, then $\chi'(G)=\Delta(G)$ if and only if $G$ contains no $\Delta(G)$-overfull subgraph.
 Furthermore, there is a polynomial time algorithm that finds an optimal coloring. \end{THM}